VilsonKh/Theatre/README.md

 # 🎭 Theater
-The Theater is an immersive online platform dedicated to showcasing the captivating world of theater and promoting the rich repertoire of a renowned theatrical institution.
+The Theater is an immersive website dedicated to showcasing the captivating world of theater and promoting the rich repertoire of a renowned theatrical institution.

 The **Theater Website** can be accessed via [this link](https://vilsonkh.github.io/theatre/).